Hon'inbō Shūho: Biography

-Shūho became a student in the Hon'inbō house at the age of seven and was awarded a 1-dan rank in 1848, reaching 6-dan in 1861.
+Shūho became a student in the Hon'inbō house at the age of seven, reaching 1-dan rank in 1848 at the age of 10.
+In 1861 when he was 23 he reached 6-dan.
 He was the strongest Hon'inbō disciple after Shūsaku, and Shūwa wanted to make him his heir when Shūsaku died, but Jōwa's widow blocked this plan.

-He became head of the Hoensha in 1879.
+In 1879 he founded the Hoensha institution with Nakagawa Kamesaburo.
+Hoensha would help to create a new revival of go via the publishing of the first magazine focused on Go called Igo Shinpo or Go News.

+Shūho became the 18th Hon'inbō in 1886, inheriting the title from Hayashi Shuei.

 Shūho published the famous book Hoen Shinpo in 1882, which outlined the Meiji era fuseki.
 After a rapprochement between the Hoensha and the Honinbo house in 1886, Shūei promoted Shūho to 8-dan and stepped aside to allow him to become head of the Hon'inbō house.
 Shūho died only three months after becoming Hon'inbō.
 In the last few years of his life he was the strongest player in Japan.